-Join Curt Frye for an in-depth discussion in this video Setting the caption and background picture, part of Up and Running with VBA in Access.
+Join Curt Frye for an in-depth discussion in this video Setting the caption and background picture, part of Access: VBA.

 The basic forms and reports access creates are just that--basic.
 If you want to customize them you can use two of the Me Objects properties to do so.
 The Caption property controls the text that appears on the form or report's title bar, while the Picture property contains a reference to the object's background picture.
 In this movie, I'll show you how to use those two properties to control your form or report's appearance.
 For this exercise, we'll use the Orders report, so I'll right-click it in the Navigation pane and then click Design View.

 Doing so opens the report in Design view.
 Now I'm going to right-click anywhere in the body of the report, then click Build Event.
 Then in the Choose Builder dialog box click, Code Builder, and then click OK.
 When I do, Access creates a new code module for the Detail_Format event, in other words, if we were to change the format of the detail section of the report.
 That's not actually the event that I want to trigger this code.
 Instead, I want this code to run when the report is opened.